 This is a Type II collagen that helps support a healthy mucosal layer in the gut.
-Studies suggest people with digestive imbalances have lower serum concentrations of collagen (x).
-Because the amino acids in collagen construct the tissue that lines the colon and entire GI tract, collagen supplements may support healthy digestive function.
+Studies suggest people with digestive imbalances have lower serum concentrations of it (x).
+Because the amino acids in collagen construct the tissue that lines the colon and entire GI tract, the supplements may support healthy digestive function.
 Hydrolyzed chicken collagen may also be useful for joint support, pain and swelling.

 Hydrolyzed Bovine Collagen

 This has become an increasingly popular food additive.
 It’s a natural protein in the connective tissue, bones, cartilage and hides of cows.
 Bovine collagen supplements typically contain Type I and Type II collagen and boast some 18 amino acids.
 Additionally, research suggests it may strengthen bones, teeth and tendons (x).

 This type of collagen supplement contains Type I and Type III collagen and porcine collagen boasts a rich legacy.
 It has been used throughout human history, from helping our distant ancestors survive in harsh environments to the present day when pork accounts for almost 40% of global meat consumption (x).

 Why Take Collagen Protein